django-commons/django-typer/README.md

 [![Test Status](https://github.com/bckohan/django-typer/workflows/test/badge.svg)](https://github.com/bckohan/django-typer/actions/workflows/test.yml)
 [![Lint Status](https://github.com/bckohan/django-typer/workflows/lint/badge.svg)](https://github.com/bckohan/django-typer/actions/workflows/lint.yml)

-Use [Typer](https://typer.tiangolo.com/) to define the CLI for your [Django](https://www.djangoproject.com/) management commands.
-Provides a TyperCommand class that inherits from [BaseCommand](https://docs.djangoproject.com/en/stable/howto/custom-management-commands/#django.core.management.BaseCommand) and allows typer-style annotated parameter types.
-All of the BaseCommand functionality is preserved, so that TyperCommand can be a drop-in replacement.
+Use [Typer](https://typer.tiangolo.com/) to define the CLI for your [Django](https://www.djangoproject.com/) management commands using the typer interface.
+Optionally use the provided TyperCommand class that inherits from [BaseCommand](https://docs.djangoproject.com/en/stable/howto/custom-management-commands/#django.core.management.BaseCommand).
+This class maps the typer interface onto a class based interface that Django developers will be familiar with.
+All of the BaseCommand functionality is preserved, so that TyperCommand can be a drop in replacement.

 **django-typer makes it easy to:**